ScreamingSandals/ScreamingLib/docs/modules/core.md

 ```

 #### Asynchronous
-An asynchronous event needs to implement the `SAsyncEvent` class (or the `SCancellableAsyncEvent`, if cancellable).
+An asynchronous event needs to implement the `SAsyncEvent` class (or `SCancellableAsyncEvent`, if cancellable).

 ```java
 public class ExampleEvent implements SCancellableAsyncEvent {